lockss/lockss-rtd-manual/docs/appendix/faq.rst

    However, version 1.76 of the classic LOCKSS system contains a prototype tool to test the migration of archival units (AUs) from a production 1.76 system to a *test* 2.0-alpha6 system, for *testing* purposes.
 See https://github.com/lockss/community/wiki/Migration-Tool.

    ..
 COMMENT LATESTVERSION

+   ..
+COMMENT FIXME does this contact us link go anywhere anymore?

    To help us advance toward the final LOCKSS 2.0 release, please consider installing and running the LOCKSS 2.0-alpha6 release on a test machine and :ref:`providing us with your feedback <Contact Us>`.